NaftaliHolland/alx-pre_course/README.md

-Theonly time I'm allowed to commit from gitHub
+The only time I'm allowed to commit from gitHub